 An air-source heat pump can provide efficient heating and cooling for your home.
-When properly installed, an air-source heat pump can deliver one-and-a-half to three times more heat energy to a home than the electrical energy it consumes.
-This is possible because a heat pump moves heat rather than converting it from a fuel like combustion heating systems do.
+When properly installed, an air-source heat pump can deliver up to three times more heat energy to a home than the electrical energy it consumes.
+This is possible because a heat pump transfers heat rather than converting it from a fuel like combustion heating systems.

-Air-source heat pumps have been used for many years in nearly all parts of the United States, but until recently they have not been used in areas that experienced extended periods of subfreezing temperatures.
+Air-source heat pumps have been used for many years in nearly all parts of the United States, except in areas that experienced extended periods of subfreezing temperatures.
 However, in recent years, air-source heat pump technology has advanced so that it now offers a legitimate space heating alternative in colder regions.

 Types of Air-Source Heat Pumps